5 Reasons Monitoring Thresholds Doesn’t Work

 Say you go to a bank there’s a queue of ten and a queue of three.
 Your first instinct might be to join the queue of three.

 But what if there’s a guy who has a bag full of pennies in the queue of three—and all of those pennies need to be counted?
 And what if the people in the queue of ten are just making simple deposits?
 Then the queue of ten will move a lot faster.

 Let’s take that analogy a little further.
 In real life, there normally isn’t a queue for penny counters and a queue for deposits.
 In real life, the profile of each queue constantly changes.
 Any prediction of how long you will spend in the queue needs to take this constant change into account.

 By monitoring thresholds, you don’t get the insight.
 You’ll only know utilization.
-With queuing theory, you get the full picture.
+With predictive analytics, you get the full picture.
 You’ll know utilization and the impact of utilization, so you can make the right decisions for your organization.